dosreislab/dosreislab.github.io/_posts/2017-10-24-marginal-likelihood-mcmc3r.md

 devtools::install_github ("dosreislab/mcmc3r")
 ```

-The general procedure is as follows:
+The general procedure to calculate Bayes factors with MCMCTree is as follows:

 1. Select the sequence alignment and phylogenetic tree to be analysed.